 While redaction has historically been a tedious and painstaking process that was undergone by hand over the course of many days, weeks, or even months, there are now automatic video redaction software options that will do this same process automatically in only a matter of minutes.
 What’s more, these software programs allow users to redact objects within specific categories, such as faces, license plates, and device screens.
 With automatic video redaction, users can easily redact (blur) personal information while spending as little time, effort, and resources as possible.

 The first step to redact faces using automatic video redaction software is to create a project within the system.
-Users can do this by clicking on the folder button and selecting “new project” from the drop down menu as shown in the example above.
+Users can do this by clicking on the folder button and selecting “New Project” from the drop-down menu as shown in the example below.
 Users will then be prompted to give the project a name and select where on their hardware or storage device they would like to save the project.
 After creating a new project, the next step is to upload whatever video is being redacted to the automatic video redaction software.

-While faces are being redacted in this particular instance, users also have the option to redact objects in 5 other categories including screens, license plates, paper, people, and vehicles.
+While faces are being redacted in this particular instance, users also have the option to redact (blur) objects in other categories including screens, license plates, paper, people, signatures, barcodes, checks, and vehicles.
 These redactions can also take the form of 5 distinct shapes including circles, triangles, rectangles, diamonds, and ellipses.
 What’s more, users also have the option to place a variety of both redaction and enhancement effects within these categories.

 In our example, we will simply do the following: